Dr A, a specialty trainee, attended a music festival where he bought and took cocaine.

 Extremely upset, Dr A contacted Medical Protection for advice.
 The Medical Protection advisory team advised him that there was no absolute obligation to self-refer to the GMC, but in light of the medical director’s direction it was advisable to do so promptly.

 Medical Protection also advised Dr A to engage fully and openly with occupational health and suggested he consider seeing his own GP.

 As the matter arose from Dr A’s personal conduct, he was advised that assistance with the Trust investigation was not within the scope of the benefits of Medical Protection membership.
 He was advised it was likely he would receive correspondence from the Medical Council, however, and if so, to contact Medical Protection immediately so the issue of assistance could be considered.

 On Dr A’s behalf, the Medical Protection solicitor submitted that imposing conditions on Dr A’s registration would be premature and unnecessary.
 She highlighted that Dr A had shown insight in to his wrongdoing, been open and candid from the outset and complied fully and promptly with occupational health.
 She further submitted that Dr A was currently not practising clinically and that arrangements were in place for hair testing by occupational health.
-If the results of those tests were positive, the Medical Council could invite Dr A to a further hearing; imposing conditions while those tests were pending would be disproportionate.
+If the results of those tests were positive, the GMC could invite Dr A to a further hearing; imposing conditions while those tests were pending would be disproportionate.

 The panel determined no order was necessary and the matter could be reconsidered when further information was available.

 Shortly afterwards the results of Dr A’s hair testing became available, which showed recent use of cocaine but no evidence of prior usage.